dataset-ninja/construction-equipment/README.md

-# Сonstruction Equipment
+# Construction Equipment

-Сonstruction Equipment is a dataset for object detection task.
+Construction Equipment is a dataset for object detection task.